 At the core of total health and fitness is resistance training.
 Resistance training, also known as strength training, is a type of exercise that involves working your muscles against resistance, such as weights, resistance bands, or your own body weight.
 This type of training has numerous benefits, including improved muscle strength and tone, increased bone density, better cardiovascular health, and enhanced mental well-being.
+Collaborative transitions allow for open and honest communication, fostering a better understanding of the needs, concerns, and perspectives of all involved parties.
 In this article, we will explore in detail the benefits of resistance training and why it should be an essential part of your fitness routine.

 Increased Muscle Strength and Tone